akhilrao/akhilrao.github.io/_posts/2016-12-25-orbital-pollution-games-1.md

 summary: A model of satellite orbit choice with a collision risk externality.
 ---

-This is a model I wrote some time ago.
-It's a special case of a more general recursive model I'm currently working on.
+This is a model I wrote some time ago, a very stylized special case of a more general recursive model I'm currently working on.
 Hopefully, the more general model will feature as a chapter of my dissertation, and this might be a subsection of that chapter.
 I think it's a sort of interesting model in its own right, even apart from the setting.

 The basic motivation is the "orbital debris" problem: as satellites are launched into orbit, there are some debris that accumulate and pose a threat to other objects in the orbital environment.
 There's a pretty big literature on this in the aerospace engineering and astrophysics communities, and the popular press has written about this as well.
 I've blogged about a couple papers on the subject before ([physics/engineering](https://akhilrao.github.io/reviews/2016/07/29/paper-review-bradley-wein-space-debris/), [economics](https://akhilrao.github.io/reviews/2016/06/21/paper-review-aac-orbit-debris-model/)).